Paintings - Landscapes and Other Scenes

 Echo Park Series

 The Echo Park Series is part of Margaret’s Views of the Pueblo Series of scenes of the older inner-city Los Angeles neighborhoods within the boundaries of the original 27 square-mile Spanish Pueblo of Los Angeles, founded in 1789 by Fra.
 Junipero Serra and 44 families from Sinaloa Mexico.
 Half of the original 44 families were Afro-Mexicano.
-These Pueblo neighborhoods consist of Echo Park, Boyle Heights, Downtown and Chinatown.
+These Pueblo neighborhoods consist of Echo Park, Boyle Heights, Downtown.
+Chinatown sand parts of Pico-Union.
 Highland Park, an adjacent, older railroad neighborhood and one of Los Angele’s first suburbs, is also included.

 Margaret was born in Boyle Heights, lives in Echo Park and works in Highland Park, all Pueblo or Pueblo-adjacent neighborhoods.
 Her muses are close to home… Much, though not all, of her landscape works are views or places within the Pueblo.
 Some are painted en Plein Fire.